hmccreanor/linearprogramming/README.md

 # Simplex Algorithm

 Implementation of the simplex algorithm.
 Reads linear expressions in from a text file, converts them to a tableu which can be used to run the simplex algorithm.
 Runs the simplex algorithm on the tableu.
-Returns the tableu.
+Returns the tableu and the optimal configurations of the variables.
 Boom sorted.

 The format of the linear expression specification file is as follows: